 Sahara Rose De Vore empowers travelers to take control and design their dream lifestyle so they can have the transformative and impactful travel experiences that they crave.
 The Travel Coach Network

-I didn’t want to go the typical route in life from college, climbing the corporate latter, getting married, buying a house, and having a family.
-Do I want some of those, absolutely but, I want them on my own terms.
-The summer after graduating from college, I packed my bag for the first time and off I went to travel the world.
+I didn’t want to go the typical route in life from college, climbing the corporate ladder, getting married, buying a house, and having a family.
+Do I want some of those?
+Absolutely but, I want them on my own terms.
+The summer after graduating from college, I packed my bag for the first time, and off I went to travel the world.
 I was able to save enough money after making slight adjustments in how I budgeted and managed my money.
 I was hoping that travel would help me learn who I was, what I wanted out of life, and what my purpose is.

-I knew I wanted more out of life and I wanted a career that aligned my passions and purpose with how I earned a living.
-I wanted to create my own lifestyle where I didn’t feel restricted or limited on time or money.
-I have always displayed this idea by working various odd jobs that I enjoyed doing, that taught me new skills, and that were flexible with good pay which I how I afforded to travel the world.
+I knew I wanted more out of life, and I wanted a career that aligned my passions and purpose with how I earned a living.
+I wanted to create my own lifestyle, where I didn’t feel restricted or limited on time or money.
+I have always displayed this idea by working various odd jobs that I enjoyed doing, which taught me new skills, and that were flexible with good pay, which is how I afforded to travel the world.
 Since 2010, I have traveled to over 80 countries by the age of 30 on my own.

 Some tips that I would have on creating work and life opportunities are:

 - Use your resources.
 Learn as much as you can about whatever you want online, in books, and from other people.
-The world is filled is so much accessible free information, it’s up to you to use it.
+The world is filled with so much accessible free information; it’s up to you to use it.

 - Build authentic connections with people.
 Learn from anyone and everyone.
 Everyone has something to teach.